zpz/zpz.github.io/_posts/2017-07-12-connect-to-localhost-from-container.md

 I don't know what's good about `10.254.254.254`; it comes from [this post](http://xplus3.net/2016/09/19/reaching-localhost-from-a-docker-container).
 Other addresses are also possible.

+These settings can not survive system reboot.
+I will update this post once I figure out how to persist them.

 Step 2
 ====